Netflix/vector/README.md

 ## Getting Started

-In order to get started, you should first install [Performance Co-Pilot (PCP)](http://pcp.io/) on each instance you plan to monitor.
+In order to get started, you should first install [Performance Co-Pilot (PCP)](http://pcp.io/) on each host you plan to monitor.
 PCP will collect the metrics and make them available for Vector.
-The pmcd and pmwebd services need to be running on each instance, the latter of which needs to expose its tcp/44323 network port.
+The pmcd and pmwebd services need to be running on each host, the latter of which needs to expose its tcp/44323 network port.

 Optional monitoring agents can also be installed in order to collect specific metrics that are not supported by PCP's system agent.

-Once PCP is installed, you should be able to run Vector and connect to the target instance.
+Once PCP is installed, you should be able to run Vector and connect to the target host.

 ### Performance Co-Pilot (PCP)

-Vector depends on Performance Co-Pilot (PCP) to collect metrics on each instance you plan to monitor.
+Vector depends on Performance Co-Pilot (PCP) to collect metrics on each host you plan to monitor.

 Since Vector depends on version 3.10 or higher, the packages currently available on most Linux distro repositories would not suffice.
 Until newer versions are available in the repositories, you should be able to install PCP from binary packages made available by the PCP development team on: